nlkolluri/CoVerifi/README.md

 In the frontend project folder, which includes package.json and the src folder, perform the command "npm install".
 This will install the dependencies for the frontend.
 Next, perform the command "npm start"

 ## Additional sources helped in the development of this code
-For the frontend, we began with this: https://github.com/kakaly/twitter-feed, but then heavily modified it.
+For the frontend, we began with this a sample React Twitter Feed project (URL: https://github.com/kakaly/twitter-feed), but then heavily modified it.
 We retained this author's MIT license.
 We also used tools such as news-please (URL: https://github.com/fhamborg/news-please) and tweepy (URL: https://github.com/tweepy/tweepy)